7RU7H/CTFs/HackTheBox/Retired-Machines/Kotarak/Kotarak-Helped-Through.md

 	- CMDi?
 Can you execute with `& CMD` - windows  or `; CMD` - linux?
 	- IDOR?
 Can you deserialize or decoded data; or modify data to change your object context?

 She did not mention, but I `curl`-ed the info.php for data intelligence reasons.
-Although if found this it would be better to just copy and paste from browser for a bit more stealth
+Although if found this it would be better to just copy and paste from browser for a bit more stealth.
 ![1080](usefulinfodotphp.png)